thotamohan/Activity-Recognition-System/README.md

 ## **Feature Extraction**

 Classification of time series usually needs extracting features from them.
-In this problem, we focus on time-domain features.
+In this problem, I focus on time-domain features.
 i.
 Researched what types of time-domain features are usually used in time series classification and listed them.
 * Features usually used in time-series classification problems are minimum, maximum, mean, median, standard deviation, first quartile, and third quartile of each time-series.